yalopez84/yalopez84/README.md

       5-Incomplete data.

 #### To cover previous issues in my Ph.D. research I 've separeted them into two works:
-      1-Creating and exploiting linked datases (issues from 1 to 4) 2-Knowledge graphs completion (issue 5)
+      1-Creating and exploiting linked datasets (issues from 1 to 4) 2-Knowledge graphs completion (issue 5)

 #### The first work is a proof of concept about linked courses publication and consumption